 Poultry and game were other meat sources for our forefathers although game such as venison was again the preserve of the aristocracy.
 Domestic hens as we know them were imported but up to that point eggs and meat from native wild poultry was utilised.
 Goose was served on special occasions such as Christmas and also where a successful marriage match had been arranged.

-The failure of the potato crop from 1845 – 1847 due to blight is mistakenly seen as the only cause of the Famine although the real reasons behind this low point in Irish history lay in the political rather than the horticultural and Sexton doesn’t shy away from this citing evidence that the administrative powers were aware that the best of produce was being exported whilst the Irish people were forced to rely on the failing potato crop.
+The failure of the potato crop from 1845 – 1847 due to blight is mistakenly seen as the only cause of the Famine although the real reasons behind this low point in Irish history lay in the political rather than the horticultural.
+There is evidence that the administrative powers were aware that the best of produce was being exported whilst the Irish people were forced to rely on the failing potato crop.

-Want to read more about the Irish Famine?
-Have a look at my review of Atlas of the Great Irish Famine.
+If you want to read more about the Irish Famine, check out my review of the Cork University Press publication Atlas of the Great Irish Famine.